 Although STE(A)M activities easily lend themselves to the makerspace, there’s a makerspace-appropriate project or two for any subject.
 Use leftover jelly beans to introduce your students to architecture and engineering.
 That lesson you taught on westward expansion?
-Have students use the makerspace to build tool that would help them on The Oregon Trail and explain to the class how it works.
+Have students use the makerspace to build a tool that would help them on the Oregon Trail and explain to the class how it works.
 Studying waterways in science?
 What might your students create to help stem flooding or address the problem of plastic trash polluting water?
 Nothing says medieval times—and physics!—like making a catapult!

 Take a look at how teachers have created a makerspace in their classrooms:

 Here's part of our Makerspace up close!. . 💖These design posters show techniques students can use while creating. 💖The red bins are from Target and hold various supplies like pencils, crayons, craft sticks, scissors, brass, pipe cleaners, straws, stamps/ink, hole punchers, yarn/string, and rubber bands. 💖This IKEA shelf has construction paper trays and K'nex and Legos on the upper shelves.
 On the lower shelves are large bins for cardboard, toilet paper/paper towel rolls, and fabric!🙌🏻